Royal Porcelain Factory, Berlin

 case with the Arkadia table set.
-Porcelain figurines of different styles corresponding to each era have always been created under the guidance of the master workshop, including the modern animal sculptures, such as the miniature Buddy Bear or the Knut Bear.
+Porcelain figurines of different styles corresponding to each era have always been created under the guidance of the master workshop, including the modern animal sculptures, such as the miniature Buddy Bear or Knut the Bear.

 History

 Beginnings

 Before KPM was founded, two attempts had already been made to establish a porcelain manufactory in Berlin.
 In 1751, the Berlin wool manufacturer Wilhelm Caspar Wegely was granted the royal privilege to set up a porcelain manufactory in Berlin.
 Furthermore, Frederick II of Prussia granted him exemption from duties for the import of essential materials and assured him of the exclusion of all competition.

-Wegely hired first-class craftsmen from his competitors, and appointed the porcelain sculptor Ernst Heinrich Reichard to the post of chief modeller.
+Wegely hired craftsmen from his competitors, and appointed the porcelain sculptor Ernst Heinrich Reichard to the post of chief modeller.
 However, technical difficulties and the Seven Years’ War between Prussia and Saxony soon proved to be the enterprise's downfall.
 In 1757, he dissolved his company and sold its inventories, equipment and materials to the Berlin businessman Johann Ernst Gotzkowsky.

 In 1761, the second porcelain manufactory in Berlin started its operations.
 Gotzkowsky concluded an agreement with Wegely's chief modeller, Ernst Heinrich Reichard, who was in possession of the secret formula known as the arcanum.
 Reichard received 4,000 thaler for the arcanum, and another 3,000 for the stock of porcelain and other materials.
 Furthermore, he undertook to work for Gotzkowsky as a keeper of the arcanum and as the manager.
 Gotzkowsky also agreed to take over Reichard's eight workers.